pquentin/hip/README.rst

 Hip is a new Python HTTP client for everybody.
 It supports synchronous Python (just like requests does), but also Trio, asyncio and Curio.

+.. important:: Hip is still in its early days, use at your own risk!
+In particular, the async support is still experimental and untested.

 Hip is robust as it is based on urllib3 and uses its extensive test suite that was refined over the years.
 It also shares most urllib3 features:

 - Thread safety.